Mendoncaa/LAPR2/docs/sprintA/global-artifacts/02.analysis/analysis.md

 ## Introduction

-This document outlines the object-oriented analysis conducted for the development of an IT solution aimed at supporting the management and maintenance of green spaces.
-Based on the client's specifications, conceptual classes and associations have been identified to construct a comprehensive domain model.
+This document outlines the object-oriented analysis conducted for the development of an Minimal Viable Product (PVM) aimed at supporting the management and maintenance of green spaces.

 ## Rationale for Identifying Conceptual Classes